agiliopadua/md/solvation/README.md

 # SOLVATION

-MD simulations to study the solvation of NaCl and ethelene glycol in water.
+MD simulations to study the solvation of NaCl and of ethelene glycol in water, then study the solvation environments through structural and transport properties.

-## Objective

-Run simulations to study the solvation environment through structural and transport properties.

-## Tools and codes

-The **fftool** and **packmol** utilities are needed to set up the systems.
-To perform analysis the python library `MDTraj` will be used.
-To access all the python libraries activate the `omm` conda environment

-    conda activate omm

-use **VMD** for visualization

-## Simulations

-## 1 - Solvation of NaCl
+## Solvation of NaCl

-### 1.0 - Equilibration
+### System setup and equilibration

 Build a system with 1 ion pair and 500 water molecules at a density slightly lower than that of pure water at 300 K

-    fftool 1 na.xyz 1 cl.xyz 500 spce.zmat -r 40
+    fftool 1 Na.xyz 1 Cl.xyz 500 spce.zmat --rho 40

-use packmol to pack the nely generated system
+Use packmol to pack the molecules

     packmol < pack.inp

-and visualize the obtained simulation box
+Visualize the simulation box

     vmd simbox.xyz

-use fftool to generate the lammps input files.
+Use fftool to generate the OpenMM input files.

-    fftool 1 na.xyz 1 cl.xyz 500 spce.zmat -r 40 -l
+    fftool 1 Na.xyz 1 Cl.xyz 500 spce.zmat --rho 40 --xml --mix a

-As for the example in water we will run a 100 ps equilibration followed by a 100 ps production trajectory.

-Copy the `in.lmp` file to create `in-eq.lmp`

-    cp in.lmp in-eq.lmp

-and modify it following the instruction in the [water](../water/) directory.

-Run the equilibration using LAMMPS

-    mpirun -np 8 lmp -in in-eq.lmp > eq.lmp &
+Adapt the `omm.py` scripts from the water example to the present system (often very few modifications are necessary).
+Run a 200 ps equilibration.

-Check that energy and density have converged by plotting the respective columns from the `log.lammps` file.
+Check that energy and density have converged by plotting the respective columns from the output file.

-### 1.1 - Production run
+### Production run

-Prepare the input script for LAMMPS
+Prepare the input script for a 500 ps run starting from the saved equilibrated state.
+Set the reporter to write 1000 configurations to the trajectory file.

-    cp in-eq.lmp in-run.lmp

-and modify it as for the [water](../water/) case.

-Since we are now simulating more than one component, we have to define groups of atoms for which we want to calculate the **MSD**

-    group Na type 1
-    group Cl type 2
-    group H2O type 3 4

-and the MSD will be now defined by

-    compute MSDNa Na msd
-    compute MSDCl Cl msd
-    compute MSDW H2O msd
-    ...
-    thermo_style ... c_MSDNa[4] c_MSDCl[4] c_MSDW[4]

-While for the **RDF** calculation the pairs of interest change.
-To study the solvation shell of the solvents we calculate the RDF between Na - Ow (`1 4`) and Cl - Ow (`2 4`).
-Hydrogen bonding between chloride and water can be studied via the RDF between Cl - Hw  (`2 3`).

-    compute RDF all rdf 120 1 4 2 4 2 3
-    fix RDF all ave/time 50 2000 100000 c_RDF[*] mode vector file rdf.lmp

-dump the trajectory every 100 steps.

-### 1.2 - Analysis
+### Trajectory analysis

 Perform the following analysis using `MDTraj` as explained in the [analysis](analysis.ipynb) file: